Resy Presents

 Philadelphia has long been my second culinary home…

-I’ve been eating my way around the city since my sister enrolled at Temple University over 20 years ago.
-It’s long been a contender on the national stage, but in the last several years, it’s come into its own as a solid destination by being itself above all else.
-It no longer pursues French-style fine dining as its north star, instead telling more personal and unapologetic stories, embracing the many ethnicities and backgrounds that call the city home, and most importantly, providing spaces where folks in the industry can have each other’s backs.
+I’ve been eating my way around the city since my sister enrolled in Temple University more than 20 years ago.
+I’ve watched the dining scene grow through the years, develop its own unique voice and it make its way to the national stage.
+After so many years as a contender, these days, Philly is a solid destination for being itself above all else.
+It stopped pursuing French-style fine dining as its north star, instead telling more personal and unapologetic stories, embracing the many ethnicities and backgrounds that call the city home, and in the process creating community spaces where folks in the community have each other’s backs.

 — Clay Williams